 Once you receive the amount, the insurance company terminates your coverage.

-You can cancel your universal life policy (Accumulator or the UL-G) any time you want for any reason.
+You can cancel your universal life policy (Accumulator or the UL-G) at any time for any reason.
 The company, however, will deduct a premature surrender charge, which can be substantial.

-Any outstanding loans, interest payments, and penalties will also be deducted from the net cash surrender value and the remaining amount will be paid out to you.
+Any outstanding loans, interest payments, and penalties will also be deducted from the net cash surrender value and you will receive any remaining balance.

 There are two factors based on which you can choose an annuity product ideally suited for you.Financial Needs